Nikhil-dot-Kumar/github-audit/README.md

 # github-audit
-This service observes GitHub commits, operations and sends to an observability platform.
+This service observes GitHub commits, operations and sends to an observability platform